 Today, the Ashram serves as a source of inspiration and guidance and stands as a monument to Gandhi’s life mission and a testimony to others who have fought a similar struggle.

-The Ashram is presently involved in a number of activities that serve to both preserve the history of Gandhi and the freedom struggle and also to promote and educate people in the great philosophies, values, and teachings of Gandhi.
+The Ashram is presently involved in a number of activities that serve to both preserve the history of Gandhi and the freedom struggle and also to promote and educate people about the great philosophies, values, and teachings of Gandhi.

-Activities at Ashram
+Activities at Gandhi Ashram

-Collecting, processing, preserving and displaying archival materials (writings, photographs, paintings, voice records, films, personal clothes, etc.
+Collecting, processing, preserving, and displaying archival materials (writings, photographs, paintings, voice records, films, personal clothes, etc.

 Microfilming, lamination, and preservation of negatives.